Mozambique tilapia: Social structure

 Mozambique tilapias often travel in groups where a strict dominance hierarchy is maintained.
 Positions within the hierarchy correlate with territoriality, courtship rate, nest size, aggression, and hormone production.
 In terms of social structure, Mozambique tilapias engage in a system known as lek-breeding, where males establish territories with dominance hierarchies while females travel between them.
 Social hierarchies typically develop because of competition for limited resources including food, territories, or mates.
 During the breeding season, males cluster around certain territory, forming a dense aggregation in shallow water.
 This aggregation forms the basis of the lek through which the females preferentially choose their mates.
 Reproductive success by males within the lek is highly correlated to social status and dominance.

-In experiments with captive tilapias, evidence demonstrates the formation of linear hierarchies where the alpha male participates in significantly more agonistic interactions.
-Thus, males that are higher ranked initiate much more aggressive acts than subordinate males.
-However, contrary to popular belief, Mozambique tilapias display more agonistic interactions towards fish that are farther apart in the hierarchy scale than they do towards individuals closer in rank.
+In experiments with captive tilapias, evidence demonstrates the formation of linear hierarchies where higher-ranked males participate in significantly more agonistic interactions.
+Mozambique tilapias display more agonistic interactions towards fish that are farther apart in the hierarchy scale than they do towards individuals closer in rank.
 One hypothesis behind this action rests with the fact that aggressive actions are costly.
 In this context, members of this social system tend to avoid confrontations with neighboring ranks in order to conserve resources rather than engage in an unclear and risky fight.
 Instead, dominant individuals seek to bully subordinate tilapias both for an easy fight and to keep their rank.